 - We ask that you discuss your complaint in the first instance with your personal tutor, subject teacher or the Head of Department if it is a matter related to your course of study.
 If it is a matter related to your wider learner experience, please discuss it in the first instance with your tutor or Head of House.
 It may be that the matter can be resolved easily at this informal stage.

-- Where this is not possible, or you feel that you can neither take the matter up in person with your tutor, teachers nor Head of House, any matter related to your course of study should be submitted to Ms. Griffin Assistant Principal, Curriculum.
-If it relates to other matters it may be submitted in writing to Mrs. Haskins, Assistant Principal with cross-College responsibility for Student Welfare.
+- Where this is not possible, or you feel that you can neither take the matter up in person with your tutor, teachers nor Head of House, any matter related to your course of study should be submitted to Ms Griffiths Assistant Principal, Curriculum.
+If it relates to other matters it may be submitted in writing to Mr Hull, Assistant Principal with cross-College responsibility for Student Welfare.
 A complaint form for this purpose can be obtained from the College Reception or you may prefer to submit your complaint in the form of a letter or an email.
 If you have difficulty submitting details in writing, a member of the College Reception Team or the College Chaplain will be happy to assist you.

-- If your complaint concerns, or involves, the Assistant Principal for Student Welfare please refer the matter to Mr C Graham, Associate Principal for Welfare or Mr. Thompson Associate Principal for Curriculum.
+- If your complaint concerns, or involves, the Assistant Principal for Student Welfare please refer the matter to Mr C Graham, Associate Principal for Welfare or Ms Foan Associate Principal for Curriculum.

-- Your complaint will be investigated in the first instance by Mrs Haskins, Ms. Griffin or Mr Graham, respectively.
+- Your complaint will be investigated in the first instance by Mr Hull, Ms Griffiths or Ms Foan, respectively.
 You may be invited to offer further detail and any staff members involved in the source of the complaint will be interviewed and asked to make a formal statement about the matter.
 Such responses will be recorded and summarised in writing.
 The investigating staff member will also consider if there is a need to collect witness testimony.

-- Following this, the investigating senior staff officer will refer his/her findings to Mrs. Flannery, Principal, for formal deliberation.
+- Following this, the investigating senior staff officer will refer his/her findings to Mr Thompson, Principal, for formal deliberation.
 Mr Thompson may invite you and a representative parent or guardian to meet with him to review your complaint in person.